overbrowsing/pruner/README.md

 To Note:

-- The number of visible tiles varied based on viewport size and device.
+- The number of visible 'tiles' varied based on viewport size and device.
-- Data savings vary depending on the image's detail and compression; less detailed or more compressed tiles resulted in greater optimisation.
+- Data savings vary depending on the image's detail and compression; less detailed or more compressed 'tiles' resulted in greater optimisation.
 - JPEG format was used in the test, though WebP or other modern formats are recommended for additional savings.

 ##### Objectives

-1. Measure the number of visible tiles when using **`pruner.js`** across different viewport sizes (mobile, medium desktop, large desktop).
+1. Measure the number of visible 'tiles' when using **`pruner.js`** across different viewport sizes (mobile, medium desktop, large desktop).
 2. Compare the total data transferred before and after implementing **`pruner.js`** across each viewport size.
-3. Evaluate the total file size reduction by comparing the conventional approach of using separate images for different viewport sizes with the tile-based approach using **`pruner.js`**, including the size of the minified script itself.
+3. Evaluate the total file size reduction by comparing the conventional approach of using separate images for different viewport sizes with the 'tile'-based approach using **`pruner.js`**, including the size of the minified script itself.
 4. Estimate CO₂ emissions before and after optimisation.

 ### Results